 Replacing your older appliances with Energy Star-certified products will better protect your household from electrical mishaps.
 While they can be pricier than nonefficient options, energy-efficient appliances reduce your energy consumption and are cheaper in the long run.

 A significant component of making your household energy-efficient is the perfect energy plan.
-Switching to a better plan can help you reduce energy usage, maximize your savings, and invest in major energy-efficient appliances.
+Switching to a better plan can help maximize your savings and invest in major energy-efficient appliances.